-Bacon, Potato, and Egg Breakfast Casserole
+Bacon, Potato & Egg Breakfast Casserole

 large yellow onion, peeled and diced

-1 yellow bell pepper, cored, seeded, and diced
+yellow bell pepper, cleaned out and diced

-1/3 cup sun-dried tomatoes, chopped
+sun-dried tomatoes, chopped

-2 cups shredded cheddar cheese
+shredded cheddar cheese

-3 cups frozen diced potatoes, unthawed
+frozen diced potatoes, unthawed

 This recipe calls for frozen potatoes for the sake of convenience.
 But if you don't have frozen potatoes and would prefer to use fresh potatoes, substitute one medium potato for each cup of frozen potatoes.
 Prick the potatoes several times with a fork, then place in the microwave on a paper towel.
 Cook on HIGH for 8-10 minutes, or until the potatoes are just barely tender.
 Dice and proceed with the recipe.